How to Apply for Chinese Universities: Step-by-Step Guide 2026

 Grammar and spelling errors create a bad impression.
 Have someone fluent in English review your study plan and personal statement.

-5. Contact the University
+Should I Contact the University Directly During Application?

 Email the international admissions office with questions.
 Showing initiative and genuine interest can make your application stand out.
 Some universities even offer pre-admission which significantly increases scholarship chances.